-- (1) advertising may only be permitted in compliance with this section and Schedule 67: Signage Standards; - (2) alterations to the principal building may be permitted but shall not change the principal character or external appearance of the principal building: - (3) an approved development permit will remain in effect, provided the intensity of use does not increase and all requirements of the development permit have been satisfied: - (4) a development permit does not exempt compliance with health regulations or any other provincial and municipal requirements;
+- (1) advertising may only be permitted in compliance with this section and Schedule 7 (Signage); - (2) alterations to the principal building may be permitted but shall not change the principal character or external appearance of the principal building: - an approved development permit will remain in effect, provided the intensity of use does not increase and all requirements of the development permit have been satisfied; - (4) a development permit does not exempt compliance with health regulations or any other provincial and municipal requirements; - (5) employees working in the business shall be limited to the residents of the dwelling unit unless one additional parking stall per non-resident employee can be provided on the lot where the lodging house is situated; - (6) a development permit is based solely on the location of use.
+If a permit holder relocates within the municipality, the person must apply for a development permit to continue the use from the new location; - (7) guest rooms shall not be permitted to contain cooking or kitchen facilities;

-- (5) employees working in the business shall be limited to the residents of the dwelling unit unless one additional parking stall per non-resident employee can be provided on the lot where the lodging house is situated: - (6) a development permit is based solely on the location of use.
-If a permit holder relocates within the municipality, the person must apply for a development permit to continue the use from the new location: - (7)quest rooms shall not be permitted to contain cooking or kitchen facilities; - one off-street parking space is required for each quest room in addition to the off-street (8) parking requirements for the dwelling; and - the issuance of a development permit in no way exempts the applicant from obtaining a (9)business license from the Town and any other Provincial approvals that may be required.
+- (8) one off-street parking space is required for each guest room in addition to the off-street parking requirements for the dwelling; and - (9) the issuance of a development permit in no way exempts the applicant from obtaining a business license from the Town and any other Provincial approvals that may be required.

-MANUFACTURED HOMES & and MANUFACTURED HOME COMMUNITY SECTION 9 COMMUNITES
+SECTION 9 MANUFACTURED HOMES and MANUFACTURED HOME COMMUNITY